Set up Sophos Firewall Site-to-Site IPsec VPN

 - Does Log Viewer show the expected Source and Destination after NAT?

 For incoming IPsec requests, the firewall must be able to accept IPsec traffic on the appropriate WAN zone.
-This is not solved through a normal LAN-to-WAN rule, but through the local services of the firewall.
+This is not handled by a normal LAN-to-WAN rule, but by the firewall’s local services.

 Menu path: